The Index Pattern

 src/app/index.py

-The Python file must export a
+The Python file exports a

 page()